Give your simulator superpowers

 Will async await be the end of the Result enum?

-We’ve seen that async methods replace asynchronous methods that make use of closure callbacks.
+We’ve seen that async methods replace asynchronous methods that use closure callbacks.
 We could ask ourselves whether this will be the end of the Result enum in Swift.
 In the end, we don’t really need them anymore as we can make use of try-catch statements in combination with async-await.

 Continuing your journey into Swift Concurrency

-The concurrency changes are more than just async-await and include many new features that you can benefit from in your code.
+The concurrency changes are more than just async-await and include many new features you can benefit from in your code.
 Now that you’ve learned about the basics of async and await, it’s time to dive into other new concurrency features:

 Conclusion